melonproject-archive/documentation/chapters/registry.md

 This public state variable is the address of the Ethfinex Wrapper Registry contract.
 &nbsp;

+`uint public incentive = 10 finney`

+This public state variable defines the incentive amount in ETH.
+The variable is set to 10 finney.
+&nbsp;

 #### Public Functions

 `function registerAsset(
         address _asset,
         string _name,
         string _symbol,
-        uint _decimals,
         string _url,
         uint _reserveMin,
         uint[] _standards,
         bytes4[] _sigs
-    ) auth`
+    ) external auth`

-This function requires that the caller is the `owner` or the current contract.
+This external function requires that the caller is the `owner` or the current contract.
 It then requires that the asset token's information not be previously registered.
 The asset token's address is then appended to the `registeredAssets` array state variable.
 The function then registers the following information for a specific asset token within the Registry contract as per the following parameters:

 `address _asset` - The address of the asset token contract to be registered.
 `string _name` - The human-readable name of the asset token.
 `string _symbol` - The human-readable symbol of the asset token.
-`uint _decimals` - The divisibility precision of the token.
 `string _url` - The URL for extended information of the asset token.
 `uint reserveMin` - An integer representing the Kyber Network reserve minimum.
 `uint[] _standards` - An array of integers representing EIP standards to which this asset token conforms.